coalescecreate/refilt/README.md

 ## Contact ##

-This is a small plugin by Young Skilled.
+This is repo is maintained by Coalesce Create if you would like the original please see [ysFilter](https://github.com/youngskilled/js-filter).
-Contact [support](mailto:support@youngskilled.com) for more details about this plugin.
+Contact [richard](mailto:richard@coalescecreate.com) for more details about this plugin.